 - Request Transcripts: In some institutions including NewSchool of Architecture & Design, applicants must have completed at least one semester of full-time, post-secondary level education to be considered a transfer student.
 Applicants must submit transcripts from all the institutions previously attended and transcripts should also indicate any course work currently in progress.
 Official transcripts will be required prior to enrollment.

-- Submit Portfolio: At most schools, a portfolio review is required for all students seeking advanced placement, which will be reviewed by the Admissions Committee.
+- Submit Portfolio: At most schools, an architecture portfolio review is required for all students seeking advanced placement, which will be reviewed by the Admissions Committee.
 Portfolios are a compilation of the student’s art and design work and requirements vary by program.

 Did You Know…

 If you’re thinking about transferring into an architecture school, many Bachelor of Architecture programs have devised curricular structures that enable flexibility for students who are at different phases in their education.
 By breaking the curriculum into segments, it allows students to transfer as seamlessly as possible into their curriculum without losing time, money or credits.
 In most schools, the student’s work is carefully reviewed before advancement to the next phase.
-Such points provide a relatively easy means of transfer into an architecture program, transfer to another institution (particularly between degrees), or transfer to another academic discipline.
+Such points provide a relatively easy means of transfer into an architecture program, transfer to another institution (particularly between degrees), or transfer to another academic discipline such as from a construction degree to an architectural degree.

-Most professional degree programs also accept transfer students at the designated break points, but transfer credit is usually evaluated on an individual course-by-course and case-by-case basis.
+Most professional degree programs, such as those in Construction Management colleges, also accept transfer students at the designated break points, but transfer credit is usually evaluated on an individual course-by-course and case-by-case basis.
 While the structure of some programs makes it relatively simple for a professional school to accept transfer students from both junior colleges and other colleges, it is advised in most instances that a student considering an architecture degree start directly either at the professional school or at a school with a pre-professional program.
 It should also be noted that pre-professional programs are not professionally accredited and vary with respect to title, emphasis, electives, requirements, and specific architecture offerings.
 They are, however, preparatory for advanced architectural or other environmental design fields.

 Transferring Schools: Preparing For Your Future

-In summary, it is never too late to pursue a degree in architecture.
+In summary, it is never too late to pursue an undergraduate degree in architecture or earn your Master’s in Architecture.
 However, it’s important that prospective architecture students be aware of the differences among degree paths, and enroll in a program that is feasible for their specific areas of interest and long-term career goals.
 Knowing the steps entailed can ensure a smooth transition into your school of choice and an Enrollment Specialist is available to guide you through the process.
 Although researching your options and choosing an appropriate school to transfer into may require additional time and preparation, it can benefit your career and professional growth in the long run.